donapieppo/libnss-ato/README.md

 group:          files
 shadow:         files ato
 ```

-(If you have an nscd service running, please reload after changing `/etc/nsswitch.conf`).
+If you have an nscd service running, please reload it after the changes in the file
+`/etc/nsswitch.conf`.

 Installation from Debian packages
 =========